 Out in the middle of New York City, characters from the old stories and fairy tales live among us in exile.
 Bill Willingham has taken characters we've grown up with, including Snow White, Bigby (aka the Big Bad) Wolf, Jack Horner, Cinderella, Pinocchio, Boy Blue, the Frog Prince and many more, and spins them into a realistic, modern day setting.The characters we, the people of the Mundane World, thought were fictional have come to the real world to escape The Adversary, a despotic conqueror of tremendous power.
 Eventually, a number of these characters, heroes and villains alike, decide to put aside their differences and stick together in their own community.
 Old crimes are forgiven by signing a compact which makes them a citizen of this community, and also forbids them from revealing their true nature to the "mundies".
 Non-human characters who can't afford a spell to make them look human are consigned to a secluded "farm" in Upstate New York.
 However, those old crimes are rarely, if ever, forgotten; a major early plot point is that Bigby Wolf is banned from said "farm" for all the atrocities he committed before he reformed.The series has encompassed mysteries, adventure, romance, conspiracies, magic, culture clashes and fly eating, and has to date won 14 Eisner Awards.
 As of 2008, it's the most popular Vertigo Comics title, spawning the Spin-Off titles Jack of Fables and Fairest, three mini-series called The Literals, Cinderella: From Fabletown with Love, and Cinderella: Fables are Forever, and one novel, Peter & Max.
-As of 2010 Fables is now the second longest running Vertigo title after Hellblazer, but the series will come to an end with it's 150th issue, due for release in 2015.A Fables video game titled The Wolf Among Us is being developed by Telltale Games.
-Its first episode is already available.
+As of 2010 Fables is now the second longest running Vertigo title after Hellblazer, but the series will come to an end with it's 150th issue, due for release in 2015.A Fables video game titled The Wolf Among Us was developed by Telltale Games.
 It is confirmed to be canon and a Prequel to the comic.Not to be confused with Fable.

 Adaptational Heroism: The Big Bad Wolf was an antagonistic, man-eating wolf in the past, but developed into an Anti-Hero after falling in love with Snow White and becoming Sheriff for the Fable community.